The idalab seminars: our contribution to the AI discussion

 There are three ways in which we’d like you to be a part of the idalab seminars:

 1. We organise everything, you are here to learn!
 You are always welcome to join the seminars or share word about the next one with your colleagues, friends and family.
-You can find out about upcoming seminars on our blog, Linkedin, Twitter and our Newsletter.
+You can find out about upcoming seminars on our blog, by joining the idalab seminar Meetup Group, or on Linkedin, Twitter and our Newsletter.

 2. If you want to share your research, your work, your ideas – we provide the platform and you can seize the opportunity.
 Your talk should be about 30 minutes long and you should be prepared to answer plenty of curious questions.
 Seminar attendees consist of our contacts in business, academia and public institutions and always form a favourable, eagerly interested and highly diverse audience.